rajindermavi/portfolio_management/README.md

-Project to fetch stock price / economic data and run a RL bot to manage a portfolio.
+This branch of the repository is to implement a interactive app to demonstrate the performance of the deep portfolio management agent.